alchandia/cdktf-aws/README.md

 ## Tips

 - To find the import that is needed, search the name of the Terraform resource in the imports directory

-## TODO

-- Use lifecycle option in resources